survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Optimizing Rebundling Speed During Development

-It is possible to optimize rebundling times during development by pointing the development setup to a minified version of a library, such as React.
+It's possible to optimize rebundling times during development by pointing the development setup to a minified version of a library, such as React.
 In React's case, you lose `propType`-based validation.
 But if speed is more important, this technique is worth a go.

 `module.noParse` accepts a RegExp or an array of RegExps.
 In addition to telling webpack not to parse the minified file you want to use, you also have to point `react` to it by using `resolve.alias`.

-It is possible to encapsulate the core idea within a function like this:
+It's possible to encapsulate the core idea within a function like this:

 **webpack.parts.js**